 The Grand Est has six competitiveness clusters that have supported more than 1,000 collaborative projects for 3 billion euros since their creation: Industries and Agro-Resources Cluster (IAR), Fibres-Energivie, Materalia, Véhicule du Futur, Hydreos and Alsace Biovalley.

 Figures : the 6 clusters include more than 1,300 innovation players with 900 companies and nearly 400 laboratories.

 Link to the websites of the 6 Competitiveness clusters :

 Some success stories…

-- Inotrem, biotechnology start-up in Nancy, supported by Incubateur Lorrain, successfully raised €18m with Sofinnova Partners and Edmond de Rothschild and was the first start-up to win an R&D agreement with the Swiss pharmaceutical giant Roche Diagnostics in late 2017 to develop the first diagnostic test in the field of septic shock;
+- Inotrem, biotechnology start-up in Nancy, supported by Incubateur Lorrain, successfully raised €18m with Sofinnova Partners and Edmond de Rothschild and was the first start-up to win an R&D agreement with the Swiss pharmaceutical giant Roche Diagnostics to develop the first diagnostic test in the field of septic shock;

 - The ALYATEC company created, within the Nouvel Hôpital Civil in Strasbourg, an environmental exposure chamber that offers a unique research tool in France to both public researchers as well as pharmaceutical industry players.